 The Bank of America Travel Rewards card sits at 1.5X points per dollar on all purchases, but does offer 25,000 online points after spending $1,000 in the first 90 days of your account.
-This sign-up bonus offer seems a little more attainable than the Venture’s (60,000 miles after $3,000 spent in the first 3 months).
+This sign-up bonus offer seems a little more attainable than the Venture’s (100,000 miles if you spend $20,000 in your first 12 months or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months).
 But when you compare total yearly rewards value, the Venture tips the scale at $447 (this amount includes the annual fee).
 The Bank of America Travel Rewards card has a yearly value of $322.

 Advantage: Bank of America Travel Rewards

 If you are averse to budgeting for an annual fee, the Bank of America card is the way to go.
 The Venture card charges $95 per year to keep the card open.

 Note, though, that if you tend to spend a moderate amount on credit cards, you should give the Venture card a second look – with the card’s 2X earning rate, the value of its rewards can easily outmatch the fee (our estimate is for a $15,900 yearly budget).